UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/rental_storage/index.md

 ### Requesting an Allocation

-!!! warning
-    Allocations up to 20TB in size can be requested through the user portal.
-For allocations larger than 20TB, [contact our consulting team](/support_and_training/consulting_services/) for help.
 !!! tip
     It can take a few days to process the request as it has to route through the Financial Services Office (FSO).
 You will receive an email confirmation once it is complete.